geerlingguy/drupal-pi/README.md

 Now that the Raspberry Pi is set up and ready to go, you need to download this repository to the Pi, then run the included playbook to install and configure everything.

-  1. Clone the `drupal-pi` project: `git clone https://github.com/geerlingguy/drupal-pi.git`
+  1. Clone the `drupal-pi` project: `git clone https://github.com/geerlingguy/drupal-pi.git && cd drupal-pi`
-  2. cd into the project directory: `cd drupal-pi`
   3. Install required Ansible roles: `sudo ansible-galaxy install -r requirements.txt`
   4. Run the Ansible playbook: `ansible-playbook -i inventory -c local main.yml`